 Often dogs who do not have chase cats have learned to inhibit to a good extent their chasing instincts courtesy of early socialization and consistent training.
 Many dogs successfully live with cats and often they have been reared with cats from an early age.
 If your dog chases cats, following are some tips to manage this issue.

-How to Stops Dogs From Chasing Cats Outside
+3 Tips to Stop Dogs From Chasing Cats Outside

 - Tell your neighbor to prevent his cat from roaming the neighborhood.
 This is to prevent potential injury and death to the cat.
 Risks are not only limited to the cat being chased by your dog, but also risks of the cat being run over a car, the cat being poisoned or attacked by other animals.